Eddie Gerard: Professional hockey career

 Gerard's first game with the Senators came on January 28, 1914, against the Quebec Bulldogs.
 He played eleven games with the Senators during the 1913–14 NHA season, and a further two games with the New Edinburghs team.
 Gerard scored thirteen goals for the Senators and two for the New Edinburghs (assists were not accurately recorded at the time).
 He appeared in all 20 games of the 1914–15 season.
 The Senators won the league championship and played the Vancouver Millionaires of the Pacific Coast Hockey Association (PCHA) for the Stanley Cup; Vancouver won the two-game series and the Cup.
 In 1915, he was named to the NHA All-Stars which toured British Columbia to play PCHA teams.
 He again played every game for Ottawa during the 1915–16 season, recording 18 points in 24 games.
 He followed that with 26 points in 19 games in the 1916–17 season, including a career-best five goals in one game against the Wanderers on February 24, 1917.

 The NHA was replaced by the National Hockey League (NHL) in 1917–18 season, and in the first year of the new league Gerard had 20 points in 20 games.
 This placed him eighth overall in the league, his highest career scoring finish in either the NHA or NHL.
 He served as the player-coach of the Senators from 1916 until 1918, when former Senators player Alf Smith was named coach; as captain Gerard was still given a major role in team affairs but was not given much coaching responsibilities by Smith.
 Gerard recorded 14 points in 18 games during the 1918–19 season, and a further three goals in five playoff games.

 Starting in the 1919–20 season that saw Gerard record 16 points in 22 games, the Senators became one of the most dominant teams in the NHL, winning the Stanley Cup three times in four years between 1920 and 1923, losing only in 1922.
 The following season Gerard had 15 points in 24 games.
-During the fifth and final game of the 1921 Stanley Cup Finals, he had six penalties, one of which was a match penalty near the end of the game.
+During the fifth and final game of the 1921 Stanley Cup Final, he had six penalties, one of which was a match penalty near the end of the game.